Monese Review (November 2023): You Might Be Surprised

 (Note: All of these features come standard, not requiring upgraded plans to access them)

-Let’s take a look at each one in more detail.
+Let’s take a closer look at each one.

 Multi-Currency Accounts

-You are allowed to have an account for each currency which is handy if you buy or sell abroad.
+You are allowed to have an account for each currency, which is handy if you buy or sell abroad.

 Spending Notifications

-This can be handy for those who have a business and/or joint account.
+This means you’ll be notified instantly every time, which can be a particularly useful feature for individuals who have a business and/or joint account.
+It is a simple yet practical tool.

 Track Expenditures